CRaC/crac.github.io/content/use/checkpoint-and-restore.md

 +++
-title = "Create a Checkpoint and Restore from Checkpoint" weight = 30
+title = "Creating a Checkpoint and Restoring from Checkpoint" weight = 30
 +++